lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

-In order to test the authentication layer, we need to add some helpers to config RSpec with Warden.
+In order to test the authentication layer, we need to add some helpers to configure RSpec with Warden.
 I had some issues and found a solution in a StackOverflow post:

 {% highlight ruby %}
 # file: spec/support/warden.rb